civicinfo/votebymail/louisiana.md

 #### Absentee/Mail-in eligibility
 A reason is required to request an absentee ballot.
+Please check [here](https://www.sos.la.gov/ElectionsAndVoting/Vote/VoteByMail/Pages/default.aspx) for eligibility.

 #### How to apply for absentee/mail-in ballot